-Intel Core i9: Everything we know so far about Intel's hypercharged PC processor
+Intel Core i9: Everything we know about Intel's hypercharged PC processor

 - The competition: AMD’s Threadripper

 Intel’s Core i9 processor is what happens when Intel begins to worry that it might not have the baddest chip on the block.
-Just weeks after AMD disclosed its its massive 16-core, 32-thread Threadripper chip, Intel dropped its bomb: The Core i9 family will have up to 18 cores and 36 threads, making them possibly the most powerful consumer PC chips ever made.
+If you’re desperate to know how it performs against AMD’s Threadripper, you’re in luck—as of Sept.
+25, we’ve tested the 18-core Core i9-7980X and the 16-core Core i9-7960X!

-Read on for the speeds, feeds and prices of the new Core i9 chips, and all the details we have on the underlying technologies.
-Also, stay tuned for more information: We haven’t had a chance to test the new Core i9 chips yet, and the availability and pricing of the associated X299 motherboards remain unknown.
-We’ll update this post with new information and testing as we get it.
+Read on for the speeds, feeds, prices, and reviews of the new Core i9 chips, as well as all the details we have on the underlying technologies.
+In addition to the new Core i9 specs, we now know how the Core i9 performs as part of our review, and the price and availability of X299 motherboards.
+We’ll update this post with new information and testing as we receive it.

 The latest news

+The processor specs that matter most concern performance.
+The raw clock speed determines how fast any one thread can be acted upon, while the core and thread counts control how many threads or tasks can be calculated in parallel.
+The Core i9 series excels in these metrics.
+But you’ll pay a hefty premium for that talent.

-Note that Intel hasn’t released the clock speeds of all of the Core i9 family yet.
-They’re all unlocked, though—ready and waiting to be overclocked.
-Here’s a summary of what we do know, including clock speeds where available.
+Finally, Intel has announced all of the clock speeds of the Core i9 family.
+They’re all unlocked, too—ready and waiting to be overclocked.
+Here’s a summary of the core counts and prices of the Core i9 chips we do know, including clock speeds where available.

 Core i9 Extreme Edition: